ondrap/horouter/README.md

 What is planned:

+* Configurable persistence support

 * Reasonably compatibile YAML configuration file with gorouter.

 * Working logging system.

 * Endpoints /route and /varz.

+* Customizable error pages

+* statistics that could help with deciding if autoscaling is needed

+* throttling

 * distributed least connection loadbalancing

-* statistics that could help with deciding if autoscaling is needed

 * application to view these statistics